Qualls, Margaret

 Quickle, Emma S.

-Mrs. Quickle, 82, succumbs
+Mrs. Quickle, 82, Succumbs

 Mrs. Emma S. Quickle, 82, a resident of 621 Third Ave., Gallipolis, and former resident of Vinton, died unexpectedly at her home Thursday around 8 p.m.